cometbft/cometbft/spec/consensus/gossip/crdt.md

 - or `a == d, b == e, c == f, u == true`,
 - or `(d,e,f,u)` is superseded in `v`.

+As in previous example, the tuple could be interpreted as instance, node and round of some distributed protocol such that tuples from previous instances are obsoleted by tuples from new instances, and tuples from previous rounds are obsoleted by tuples for new rounds of the same node.
-As specified, the boolean in the entry acts as a tombstone marker.
+As an extra condition, the boolean in the tuple acts as a tombstone marker for a tuple.